Liability in a Crash Involving More Than Two Vehicles

 At TSR Injury Law, we know how difficult the aftermath of a car crash can be physically, financially and emotionally.
 We have assisted many crash victims as they sought compensation for damages.
 We have extensive knowledge of the legal process, including how insurance companies try to avoid paying fair compensation to crash victims.

-Our firm has obtained over $1 billion for over more than 20 years representing injury victims in Minnesota.
+Our firm has obtained $1 billion over more than 20 years representing injury victims in Minnesota.
 The consultation is free of charge.
 There are no upfront fees for hiring our attorneys.
 We do not get paid unless you get paid through a settlement or courtroom victory.

 We are here to help.
 Phone: (612) TSR-TIME.